 Helping clients, such as authors, screenwriters, musicians, or actors, with their search for employment opportunities, require you to have top-notch communication skills and a good reputation if you’re an entertainment agent.
-Managing clients in the entertainment business also involve negotiating contracts and getting top dollar for each person you represent.
+Managing clients in the entertainment business also involves negotiating contracts and getting top dollar for each person you represent.
 Providing your assistance entitles you to a percentage of your clients’ pay, or you may charge a fee, depending on the situation.
 For this reason it is important to get your accounting in order as an entertainment agent.

-Completing the process required to help each client involves paying for business expenses.
-These might include promotional material, publicity, licensing, and the cost of a workspace.
+To be able to complete the process required to help each client involves paying for business expenses.
+These might include promotional material, publicity, licensing, travel and the cost of a workspace.
 With all involved in your business, you may not have time to make sure you’re keeping up with your entertainment agent – manager accounting.
 There are a number of business-related expenses you would have to track and income that you would need to declare ti the IRS in a manner that is compliant.
 Getting professional assistance with this from an experienced CPA that understands tax requirements for the entertainment industry may be highly beneficial.

 Taking time out of your busy day to work on your bookkeeping tasks for your entertainment management business may be challenging.
 Not only can it be time consuming, but tracking your transactions is a sport of precision.
 You do not want to make a mistake that could cost you in penalties with the IRS.
 Your time is better spent focusing on your clients’ needs and meeting several different representatives from the entertainment business frequently.
 If you’re out and about a great deal of the time, it can make it difficult to record each income and expense transaction you’ve made in your bookkeeping ledger.
 While you likely know how essential this task can be in revealing your agency’s current financial health, it may get put off and not get done correctly or timely.
 Having an experienced and highly educated entertainment agent accounting firm handle this task should help make sure your financial transactions are being accounted for appropriately.